Huggenguggen/cs3219-ay2425s1-project-g29/backend/user_service/README.md

 ## Run the server
 - Follow the above
-- Make sure you are in the `user_management` directory
+- Make sure you are in the `user_service/app` directory
 - run `flask --app main run`

 ## For debugging